So, how do you retain customers? How do you gain their loyalty?

 - Only a maximum of 50 supercoins per transaction, whether you spend Rs 2500 or Rs 25000.
 How unfair is it to the high-paying customer?
 Moreover, many items on Flipkart, like laptops, mobile phones, etc., fall in the higher price range.

-- There are other ways also to earn supercoins like watching videos or playing games, even answering surveys.
+- There are other ways also to earn supercoins like watching videos or playing games and even answering surveys.
 However, supercoins earned this way does not seem worth the time of consumers.

 Disparate Incentives | Not Giving What Customers Deserve